Deploy with git push

 Where:

-• -f key-for-git: this is the name of the file that will contain the private key
+• -f key-for-git: use key-for-git as the name of the files that will contain the keys

 Once you run the ssh-keygen command and specified a password of your choice, you’ll have these two files: